-Open frame monitors with an industrial LED display and slim open frame design ideal for kiosks and digital signage applications.
-The open frame monitors come in a variety of display sizes ranging from 6.5” to 20.1” and feature VGA / DVI-D video input.
-Options available for a resistive or capacitive type touch screen, MCS multi-display OSD controller, SDI input, and DC power supply.
+Open frame monitors with an industrial LED / CCFL backlight LCD display and a slim open frame rugged enclosure designed for kiosks and digital signage applications.
+The monitors come in a variety of display sizes ranging from 10.4" to 20" and feature VGA / DVI-D / HDMI / BNC / S-Video inputs.
+Option for Resistive or Capacitive type touch screen, quad display, MCS multi-display OSD control, and DC power supply.

 Open Frame Monitor